Operating system: History

 IBM System/360 Model 50 operator's console and CPU; the operator's console is a terminal used by the operating system to communicate with the operator.

 The first computers in the late 1940s and 1950s were directly programmed either with plugboards or with machine code inputted on media such as punch cards, without programming languages or operating systems.
 After the introduction of the transistor in the mid-1950s, mainframes began to be built.
 These still needed professional operators who manually do what a modern operating system would do, such as scheduling programs to run, but mainframes still had rudimentary operating systems such as Fortran Monitor System (FMS) and IBSYS.
 In the 1960s, IBM introduced the first series of intercompatible computers (System/360).
 All of them ran the same operating system—OS/360—which consisted of millions of lines of assembly language that had thousands of bugs.
-The OS/360 also was the first popular operating system to support multiprogramming, such that the CPU could be put to use on one job while another was waiting on input/output (I/O).
-Holding multiple jobs in memory necessitated memory partitioning and safeguards against one job accessing the memory allocated to a different one.
+The OS/360 also was the first popular operating system to support multiprogramming, such that, if one job is blocked waiting for an input/output (I/O) operation to complete, another job can use the CPU.
+Holding multiple jobs in memory required memory partitioning and safeguards against one job accessing the memory allocated to a different job.

 Around the same time, teleprinters began to be used as terminals so multiple users could access the computer simultaneously.
 The operating system MULTICS was intended to allow hundreds of users to access a large computer.
 Despite its limited adoption, it can be considered the precursor to cloud computing.
 The UNIX operating system originated as a development of MULTICS for a single user.
 Because UNIX's source code was available, it became the basis of other, incompatible operating systems, of which the most successful were AT&T's System V and the University of California's Berkeley Software Distribution (BSD).
 To increase compatibility, the IEEE released the POSIX standard for operating system application programming interfaces (APIs), which is supported by most UNIX systems.
 MINIX was a stripped-down version of UNIX, developed in 1987 for educational uses, that inspired the commercially available, free software Linux.
 Since 2008, MINIX is used in controllers of most Intel microchips, while Linux is widespread in data centers and Android smartphones.